 Fellsmere in Indian River County, Florida — The American South (South Atlantic)

 Location.
-27° 46.383′ N, 80° 36.077′ W. Marker is in Fellsmere, Florida, in Indian River County.
-Marker is on North Broadway Street (County Road 507), on the right when traveling south.
+27° 46.067′ N, 80° 35.96′ W. Marker is in Fellsmere, Florida, in Indian River County.
+Marker is at the intersection of North Hickory Street and Pennsylvania Avenue (County Road 512), on the left when traveling north on North Hickory Street.
 Touch for map.
-Marker is in this post office area: Fellsmere FL 32948, United States of America.
+Marker is at or near this postal address: 12 N Hickory St, Fellsmere FL 32948, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on August 21, 2017.
-This page originally submitted on December 9, 2008, by Julie Szabo of Oldsmar, Florida.
-This page has been viewed 2,110 times since then and 58 times this year.
-Photos: 1, 2, 3. submitted on December 9, 2008, by Julie Szabo of Oldsmar, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on March 24, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 292 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on March 24, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.